Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge to Kristian K. Nielsen for discussions at earlier stage of this work.
-We also thank to Magnus G. Skou, Nils Byg J{\o}rgensen and Jan Artl for insightful discussions and providing the experimental data.
-The authors also acknowledge to Luis Santos, Fabian Grusdt, Artem Volosniev and Giacomo Bighin for reading the manuscript and for the critical feedback.
-Special Acknowledgments to Roberta Giusteri for critical comments on the manuscript.
+We gratefully acknowledge Kristian K. Nielsen for discussions at an earlier stage of this work.
+We also thank Magnus G. Skou, Nils Byg J{\o}rgensen and Jan Artl for insightful discussions and for providing the experimental data.
+The authors also acknowledge Luis Santos, Fabian Grusdt, Artem Volosniev, and Giacomo Bighin for reading the manuscript and for the critical feedback.
+Special acknowledgment is given to Roberta Giusteri for critical comments on the manuscript.
 This research was funded by the DFG Excellence Cluster QuantumFrontiers.